johannpistorius/realworldone_chat/README.md

 ## Suscribe page

 Create a new unique user with the following fields: username, name, e-mail, and password.
+Username is case sensitive.

 ## Chat page